Constitutional Court effectively cancels measure to reform asylum reception

 belganewsagency.eu

 It is this latter measure that the Constitutional Court has now annulled.
-Regarding the first measure, the Constitutional Court is still awaiting a response from the Court of Justice of the EU.
+Regarding the first measure, the court is still awaiting a response from the Court of Justice of the EU.

-After the Council of State also suspended an instruction to Fedasil on the matter at the end of March, Van Bossuyt announced new working arrangements with the asylum agency.
-From now on, refusals would have to be made on a case-by-case basis and be sufficiently justified, she stated.
+After the Council of State suspended an instruction to Fedasil on the matter at the end of March, Van Bossuyt announced new working arrangements with the asylum agency.
+From now on, refusals would have to be made on a case-by-case basis and be sufficiently justified, she said.

 Website preview